lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 (Women in Gothic novels know the tyranny of patriarchy is unjust, and by suffering without ever conceding to it, they triumph)

+#### preposession = tyranny? ####

+I am especially noticing as a major theme the desperate distress over the operation of "preposession" that I wrote about as an undergrgrad -- I think I was onto something there!
+Should I foreground "preposession" further, and its relationship to the political philosophy of the day?
+It definitely seems connected to tyranny -- Even in More's history of Mary Woods, evidence and testimony are utterly useless and the vulnerable have no recourse when subjected to tyranny based in prepossession.
+This seems like a fruitful philosophical thread!

+### sentimental & gothic: women's strategic affect ###

+Reading Wolfenbach, Emmeline, Coelebs, and now Clermont, I have been impressed again and again by the importance of, hm, women's duplicity?
+The strategic use of emotion/affect, and the even more strategic use of vulnerability, as a way to control men and thus enact desirable change upon the world.
+There is spooky window dressing and a couple shocking secrets in these Gothics so far, but they are also deeply embedded in non-supernatural, non-Gothically-aestheticized problems of female powerlessness.
+I want to read more about the sentimental nove;: it seems like there is a really direct line form there to Radcliffe.

+### embrace of marginalization ###

+me I think I've talked to you about this also? the escapist fantasy, in a novel where women are powerless to do anything but cry when kidnapped, is that the crying will work

+hbbo oh, huh--I don't think we have had this conversation, but that makes a lot of sense

+me I've been thinking, also, about the virtues of the Gothic as a narrative mode which doesn't truck with any bullshit about women's place in the world.
+Powerful men are tyrants who can destroy you!
+Your feelings are correct on that front!
+You are excruciatingly vulnerable!
+And now here is a story where everything turns out okay anyway.

+hbbo yes. a space in which to really lug out all those repressed anxieties and blow them up as big as they're able to go can be very cathartic for sure and not only cathartic but useful

+me yeah, yeah The contemporary narrative of an "empowering" story for women is about women having power, and indeed a lot of criticism looks at these works to try to find the particular womanly kinds or spheres of power that make the texts "subversive" or "progressive"... and I do see some of that, there is a compelling thread of women having access to emotional manipulation of men as an effective strategy that makes men look foolish and less powerful

+hbbo /me nods

+me but I think for the most part they're not trying to say, "you have the incredible power of emotional manipulation!" -- I really think they're wallowing in the abjectness of acknowledging powerlessness and, this is the part that has been firing up my soul, the thing you can do, when you have no power, is you can refuse to endorse your oppressor's actions

+hbbo /me nods

+me this is a bit of a fantasy too, really, but it's one that speaks to me -- the idea that as long as you make them FORCE you, as long as you don't capitulate, that's -- it's not POWER, but..... hands in the air this is where I don't know what I'm saying yet

+hbbo no, yeah, it's at the very least a sort of sovereignty over the self

+me ooooooh, yeah sovereignty is a good term for it

+me hmm, I'm thinking now that there's also a sort of exposure of tyranny, too.
+If you refuse to walk with your kidnapper and force him to carry you, you deprive him of some of his illusions

+hbbo right I feel like this comes up a lot in like idk, narratives of long captivity, I'm trying to think of examples

+me oh, yeah, there would be a connection there

+hbbo like in 1984, he talks a lot under torture but it's not until he voluntarily betrays his lover that his selfhood is really broken

+me ohhhh, yeah man, I read that novel like a decade too young to get anything out of it, I should revisit it

+hbbo I mean, DEBATABLE how voluntary that really is if your alternative is getting your face eaten off by rats, but still

+me well, the 18thC heroine ideal is to literally die before, say, signing paperwork allowing someone to take her ancestral property

+hbbo yeah I read it ages ago as well ahahahahaha yes

+me but that feels like part of the fantasy, this idea that you actually will just get your face eaten off by rats before you betray your own self even if in all other interactions you are timid and delicate 1984 of course not being interested in fantasy

+#### women must prevent duels ####

+me if my studies have taught me anything, they've taught me that men have been EXHAUSTING for at least 250 years. in the 18thC it was a woman's responsibility to emotionally manipulate men out of duelling over her; if they duelled and someone died, it was her fault

+me poor Clarissa gets the silent treatment from her whole family because her brother and a guy she hates who tried to assault her got into a duel, and both of them even lived but it was very awkward that now Mr. Assault had to be struck from all their guest lists, and why didn't Clarissa manage the whole thing better??

+hbbo wow good grief

+me so that's the 1740s, written by a man -- by the 1790s I can see the appeal of novels by women saying "MEN ARE EXHAUSTING AND ACTIVELY TRYING TO FUCK UP YOUR LIFE"

+hbbo ahahahahahaha yes IT'S TRUE, GIRLS IT'S ALL TRUE no rumor too wild

+## everyone wants conspiracy theories to be true ##

+Conspiracy theories play such a huge role in France!
+The whole way along everybody always wants it to be a conspiracy -- bread is too expensive because aristocrats are scheming to starve the peasants, France lost its first battle in the war because everyone was conspiring not becuase the war was a bad idea... conspiracies mean you don't have to grapple with inhuman(e) systems or admit when you're wrong, so conspiracies are preferable to the truth.
+The goal is to make up a better story, and stick with it on pain of death... but this can't actually work.
+Some things are actually real!

+Conspiracy is kinda Robert Miles' idea... but it connects to the painful reality of preposession and tyanny.
+There's something there, in the fact that tyranny is irrational and ineffective -- tyrants can't admit to reality, can't escape their own preposessions -- Wollstonecraft was onto it, that neither women nor kings can be fully rational as long as no one can speak the truth to them.